AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-webhooks-alerts.md

-<properties
+---
-	pageTitle="Configure webhooks on Azure metric alerts | Azure" description="Reroute Azure alerts to other non-Azure systems." authors="kamathashwin"
+title: Configure webhooks on Azure metric alerts | Azure
-	manager=""
-	editor=""
-	services="monitoring-and-diagnostics"
-	documentationCenter="monitoring-and-diagnostics"/>

-<tags
-	ms.service="monitoring-and-diagnostics"
-	ms.workload="na"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="01/07/2017"
-	ms.author="ashwink"
-	wacn.date=""/>
+description: Reroute Azure alerts to other non-Azure systems.
+authors: kamathashwin
+manager: ''
+editor: ''
+services: monitoring-and-diagnostics
+documentationCenter: monitoring-and-diagnostics

+ms.service: monitoring-and-diagnostics
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/07/2017
+ms.author: ashwink
+wacn.date: ''
+---

 # Configure a webhook on an Azure metric alert

 Webhooks allow you to route an Azure alert notification to other systems for post-processing or custom actions.
 You can use a webhook on an alert to route it to services that send SMS, log bugs, notify a team via chat/messaging services, or do any number of other actions.
 This article describes how to set a webhook on an Azure metric alert and what the payload for the HTTP POST to a webhook looks like.
-For information on the setup and schema for an Azure Activity Log alert (alert on events), [see this page instead](/documentation/articles/insights-auditlog-to-webhook-email/).
+For information on the setup and schema for an Azure Activity Log alert (alert on events), [see this page instead](./insights-auditlog-to-webhook-email.md).

 Azure alerts HTTP POST the alert contents in JSON format, schema defined below, to a webhook URI that you provide when creating the alert.
 This URI must be a valid HTTP or HTTPS endpoint.
 Azure posts one entry per request when an alert is activated.